 Art Gallery Plaza and Events

-Outside the Vancouver Art Gallery is an open area that hosts a wide range of events during the year including concerts, festivals and protests of all kinds.
-It used to be a lawn, but with all the events and demonstrations taking place the city was smart and got rid of the grass to cut down on maintenance.
+Outside the Vancouver Art Gallery is an open area that hosts a wide range of events during the year.
+This includes concerts, festivals and protests of all kinds.
+The North Plaza used to be a lawn, but with all the events and demonstrations taking place the city was smart and got rid of the grass to cut down on maintenance.